South Africa mine bosses talk tough with strikers

 “The company will be left with no alternative but to dismiss, in their absence, all employees who do not present themselves,” it said in a statement.

-In total, there are around 75,000 miners on strike across South Africa’s gold and platinum sectors, about 15 percent of the underground labour force.
+In total, there are around 75,000 miners on strike across South Africa’s gold and platinum sectors, about 15 percent of the underground labor force.
 Virtually all of the strikes are illegal.

 The chief executive of AngloGold, the world’s third largest gold producer, issued a stern warning on Monday about the viability of its South African operations and said the illegal strike by 24,000 of its 35,000 workers could lead to dismissals.